 In rare occasions, players can find special Legendary versions of a weapon (known as Fully Kitted weapons), all of which have a unique predetermined set of attachments (none of which can be replaced).
 In addition, some of the more powerful weapons (such as the Kraber) are Heirloom, can only be found in Care Packages, have ammo that cannot be replenished, and cannot use attachments.

-- R-301 Carbine (Light) - Fully-automatic assault rifle with a fast rate-of-fire.
+- R-301 Carbine (Light Rounds) - Fully-automatic assault rifle with a fast rate-of-fire.
 Can be toggled into semi-automatic for better control.
-Can equip the Anvil Receiver attachment to increase damage from semi-automatic shots (at the cost of increased ammo usage and reduced firing rate).

-- Hemlok Burst AR (Heavy) - Assault rifle that fires in three-round bursts.
+- Hemlok Burst AR (Heavy Rounds) - Assault rifle that fires in three-round bursts.
 Can be toggled into semi-automatic for better control.
+Can equip the Boosted Loader attachment to quickly overload the next magazine while reloading near empty.

-- HAVOC Rifle (Energy) - Fully-automatic assault rifle that must be "spun-up" (by holding down the Fire button) prior to firing.
+- HAVOC Rifle (Energy Ammo) - Fully-automatic assault rifle that must be "spun-up" (by holding down the Fire button) prior to firing.
 Cannot use Barrel Stabilizer attachments.
 Can equip the Turbocharger attachment to negate the spin-up time entirely.
 Added on February 20, 2019.

-- Alternator SMG (Light) - Fully-automatic sub-machine gun with a slow rate-of-fire and less horizontal recoil.
+- Alternator SMG (Light Rounds) - Fully-automatic sub-machine gun with a slower rate-of-fire and improved horizontal recoil.
+Was a Care Package weapon in Seasons 10-11.

 Light Machine Guns

-- Devotion LMG (Energy) - Fully-automatic light-machine gun with a rate-of-fire that builds up the longer it fires.
+- Devotion LMG (Energy Ammo) - Fully-automatic light-machine gun with a rate-of-fire that builds up the longer it fires.
 Can equip the Turbocharger attachments to boost the initial firing rate.
 Was a Care Package weapon in Seasons 4 & 5.

-- Longbow DMR (Sniper) - Semi-automatic precision rifle.
+- Longbow DMR (Sniper Ammo) - Semi-automatic precision rifle.
 Is the only weapon in its category that can equip Barrel Stabilizer attachments.
-Can equip the Skullpiercer Rifling attachment for increased headshot damage.
-Originally used Heavy Ammo prior to Season 4.
+Used Heavy Ammo prior to Season 4.

-- Charge Rifle (Sniper) - Semi-automatic beam rifle.
+- Charge Rifle (Sniper Ammo) - Semi-automatic beam rifle.
 Each trigger pull activates a continuous beam that is slightly unwieldy and deals light damage, followed shortly by a powerful pulse of heavy damage.
 Uses two ammo per shot and cannot equip Extended Sniper Mag attachments.
 Added in Season 3.
-Originally used Energy Ammo prior to Season 4.
+Used Energy Ammo prior to Season 4.

-- Sentinel (Sniper) - Bolt-action sniper rifle.
+- Sentinel (Sniper Ammo) - Bolt-action sniper rifle.
 Can be "charged up" temporarily by expending two Shield Cells on it, giving up to two minutes of increased damage (with each shot shortening that timer).
+Can equip the Deadseye Tempo attachment to speed up the rate-of-fire on a consistent fire rate (shown on the optics).
 Added in Season 4.

-- Kraber .50-cal Sniper (Unique) - Bolt-action sniper rifle with very high stopping power and accuracy, at the cost of a very slow firing rate and very weak handling.
+- Kraber .50-cal Sniper (Care Package) - Bolt-action sniper rifle with very high stopping power and accuracy, at the cost of a very slow firing rate and very weak handling.
 Has a 6x/10x variable zoom scope.
-4 shots per magazine, 8 shots total.
+Unlike other weapons, the Kraber has been a standard Care Package weapon since the game's release.

-- Mozambique Shotgun (Shotgun) - Fully-automatic triple-barreled shotgun pistol with a three-pellet "triangle" spread.
-Can equip the Hammerpoint Rounds attachment for increased damage to unshielded opponents.
+- Mozambique Shotgun (Shotgun Shells) - Fully-automatic triple-barreled shotgun pistol with a three-pellet "triangle" spread.
+Can equip the Hammerpoint Rounds attachment for increased damage to enemies without shields.

-- EVA-8 Auto (Shotgun) - Fully-automatic shotgun that fires in a nine-pellet "figure-8" spread.
+- EVA-8 Auto (Shotgun Shells) - Fully-automatic shotgun that fires in a nine-pellet "figure-8" spread.

-- Mastiff Shotgun (Shotgun) - Semi-automatic shotgun with chamber-fed reloading and an eight-pellet fully-horizontal spread.
-Originally a Legendary weapon prior to Season 5.
+- Mastiff Shotgun (Care Package) - Semi-automatic shotgun with chamber-fed reloading and an eight-pellet fully-horizontal spread.
+Was a Care Package weapon prior to Season 5, then used Shotgun Shells from Seasons 6-12.

-- P2020 (Light) - Semi-automatic handgun.
-Can equip the Hammerpoint Rounds attachment for increased damage to unshielded opponents.
+- P2020 (Light Rounds) - Semi-automatic handgun.
+Can equip the Hammerpoint Rounds attachment for increased damage to enemies without shields.

-- Wingman (Heavy) - Double-action revolver with high stopping power.
+- Wingman (Heavy Rounds) - Double-action revolver with high stopping power.
 Cannot use Barrel Stabilizer attachments.
-Can equip the Skullpiercer Rifling attachment for increased headshot damage or the Quickdraw Holster attachment for improved weapon swap speed, aiming speed, hip-fire recoil.
+Can equip the Boosted Loader attachment to quickly overload the next magazine while reloading near empty.

 - Optics - Sights and scopes that improve magnification while aiming down the sight.
 While most common scopes can be used on any weapon, rarer ones can only be used for certain weapons (such as Sniper scopes, which can only be used for SRs).
 Certain scopes include variable zooming (allowing players to change magnification by pressing Sprint while aiming), while legendary scopes offer threat highlighting (showing enemies with a red highlight, even through smoke).

-- Stocks - Improves the weapon's drift while aiming, as well as the speed at which the weapon is raised or lowered.
-Two versions are used: Standard (for ARs, SMGs, and LMGs) and Sniper (for SRs).
+- Stocks - Improves the weapon's drift while aiming, as well as the speed at which the weapon is deployed, undeployed, raised, lowered, and reloaded.
+Two versions are used: Standard (for ARs, SMGs, and LMGs) and Sniper (for SRs and most MWs).
 Not used for Shotguns or Pistols.

 - Extended Magazines / Shotgun Bolts - Extended Magazines increase the magazine size for weapons with either Light, Heavy, Energy, or Sniper ammo.
 Legendary versions (added in Season 8) also automatically reloads the weapon while holstered.
 Shotgun Bolts increase the firing rate for weapons with Shotgun ammo.